 Breathing exercises can improve restricted breathing patterns and help you improve life with pectus excavatum.
 I will recommend a few exercises that helped me make my life easier while reducing pectus excavatum-related shortness of breath.

 Pectus excavatum can restrict the ability to breathe deeply.
 I experienced this personally and felt the tension in my chest and my back.
 It made me feel neurotic.

 My energy was displaced away from my pelvic floor, the center of our energetic existence.
 You will start losing your grounding when the muscular system tenses around your funnel chest and stomach.

-You will start to speak before you think, have a shaky and soft voice, and will look unconfident.
-That's why most people who have pectus excavatum have trouble attracting the members of the opposite sex.
+You will start to speak before you think, have a shaky and soft voice, and look unconfident.
+That's why some individuals with pectus excavatum have trouble seducing members of the opposite sex.

 It reduces the oxygenation to your body and brain.
 That's a big enough reason why you must practice breathing exercises.
 The exercises I will show you below will make your respiratory muscles strong.

 The diaphragm is the most important muscle when it comes to breathing.
 It brings about 80% of the muscular breathing power.
 It is formed like an umbrella and is located just underneath your lungs.

 When this muscle contracts, it straightens, expands the lungs, and creates room for a bigger breath.
 A strong diaphragm will let go of air trapped in the lungs and increase oxygenation levels.